The conjugacy problem for UPG elements of $Out(F_n)$: Special free factor systems

 \begin{ex} Consider the \ct\ $\fG$ given as follows: start with a rose with edges $a$ and $b$.
 Define $f(a)=a$ and $f(b)=ba$.
 Add a new vertex $v$ with adjacent edges $c, d$ and define $f(c)=cb$ and $f(d)=db^2$.
 Add another new vertex $v'$ with adjacent edges $c'$ and $d'$ with $f(c')=c'b^3$ and $f(d')=d'b^4$ finally add an $f$-fixed edge $e$ with endpoints $v$ and $v'$.
 The $\phi$-fixed free factor system $\F$ represented by the complement of $e$ in $G$ is not in $\lat0(\phi)$.
 Indeed, $\F\sqsubset\{\f\}$ is 1-edge, but not of type \sH, \sHH, or \sLH, contradicting Lemma~\ref{lemma:three extension types}. \end{ex}

 \begin{ex} Suppose $\fG$ is a \ct\ containing a circle $C$ with only one vertex $x$ and such that $x$ is the initial endpoint of an \sH-edge, the terminal endpoint of a linear edge in an $\sLH$ extension (so that $C$ is an axis), and there are no other edges containing $x$.
-Then $\Gamma(f)$ has no large components containing an axis corresponding to $C$. \end{ex}
+Then $\Gamma(f)$ has no components of rank at least two containing an axis corresponding to $C$. \end{ex}

 \begin{lemma} Referring to Notation~\ref{notn:ffs}, suppose $\F, [F], \frak c$, and $\fe$ are special for $\phi$.
 If $\theta\in\Out(\f)$ then: \begin{itemize} \item $\theta(\F), \theta([F]), \theta(\frak c)$, and $\theta(\fe)$ are special for $\phi^\theta$; and \item the types \sH, \sHH, or \sLH\ and the types \contractible, \cyclic, or \llarge\ of $\fe$ and $\theta(\fe)$ are the same. \end{itemize} \end{lemma}